Prosper-133/Better-Health-Nigeria/README.md

 ##### Feedback 4
 The user found the platform inclusive and easy to follow, appreciating the language options and step-by-step process.

-However, se raised concerns about:
+However, she raised concerns about:

 - Technical challenges in rural areas (poor network, power outages).
 - Vital sign monitoring tool (confusion about the tool, cost, and practicality).
 - Too many touchpoints

+We used the feedbacks to improve our wireframe.

 ## Team's Project Pitch Slide Deck